catalyzeio/paas-onboarding-docs/deploying_your_first_app/nomenclature.md

 *Source: [Heroku Development Center](http://devcenter.heroku.com)*

-The two key architectural change that needs to be put into place for any application to work on Catalyze are:
+The two key architectural changes that need to be put into place for any application to work on Catalyze are:

 - Clear separation of code, configuration and dependencies and
 - Applications must be runnable as independent, lightweight, and stateless processes with quick startup and shutdown.